zuplo/docs/docs/articles/monetization-webhook-setup.md

 1. Navigate to the **Pricing** page in your Developer Portal.

 2. Select a Plan and click **Subscribe**.
-If you are not already logged into the portal, you will be asked to do so first.
+If you aren't already logged into the portal, you will be asked to do so first.

 3. The Stripe checkout page will open.
 If you are using test mode, you can enter